fashionliteracy/fashionliteracy/_posts/2020-09-13-effects-of-covid-on-fashion-supply-chain.md

 ## What is going on?!!

 Chaos, mayhem, disappointment in this daunting and scary situation is what is seen all around.
+Let us discuss some of the effects of COVID on fashion supply chain.

 Apart from the loss of human lives, there is a loss of jobs, loss of businesses, and faith loss.
 All the players are